kyorhane/kyorhane.github.io/readme.md

-This serves mainly as a test.
+This serves mainly as a practice tool.
+Mobile not supported yet.
 Will add animations and corporate-ize in the 2022 1st quarter.
 Vanilla JS or framework?
 Youtube playlist embed is broken.
 A trillion dollar company can't get their shit straight.